webplatform/docs/apis/audio-video/audio/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'The audio object is part of the HTML5 audio api.
 It extends the &lt;audio&gt; tag and allows users to access audio data.
 This enables the ability to manipulate or create new audio data.'
 tags:
+  - API_Objects
-  0: API
+  - API
-  1: Objects
-  3: Audio
+  - Audio
+  - Needs_Examples
+  - Deletion_Candidate
 uri: apis/audio-video/audio

 ---